 Whether or not the Rome and Vatican pass is right for you depends on your Rome sightseeing plans.
 You’ll unquestionably save money (and time) if you plan to see and do most of the things in this 3 days in Rome itinerary.

 However, just as important as booking your flights and hotel is making sure you can bypass long lines with the Rome and Vatican pass or by pre-booking individual skip-the-line tickets and tours.
+The beauty of fast-track entry cannot be overstated.

 Rome Transportation – Getting Around Rome